Too Many Plates, Still Spinning

 Routine, Interrupted

 The morning settled into a familiar rhythm—cleaning, computer work, trying to stay productive while keeping an eye on Isabella.
-Around 12:45pm, I picked up Eve's mother and dropped Isabella off with Eve.
+Around midday, I picked up someone from Eve’s household and dropped my daughter off with Eve.
 Her girls were home sick too, so the house was already full.

 From there, the day shifted unexpectedly.

 Eve's mother came with me to pick up Zion and Joey, and suddenly I was babysitting them as well—something I hadn't planned on at all.
-Then we headed out to her doctor's appointment, nearly a forty-five-minute drive.
+Then we headed out to her doctor's appointment, a longer drive than expected.

 Once we arrived, we waited.